Dreaming of hiking the Tour du Mont Blanc?

-Keep in mind, these Tour du Month Blanc Quesions and Answers are only a reflection of my own personal experience hiking the TMB solo with my four children.
+Keep in mind, these Tour du Mont Blanc Questions and Answers are only a reflection of my own personal experience hiking the TMB solo with my four children.

 Q: Where do I get a SIM Card that will work in France, Italy & Switzerland?

 A: I purchased the Orange Holiday SIM Card online on Amazon before I left the US.
 Conveniently, you can top it up online.
-In France, you can also buy this card at an Orange store (there isn’t one in Chamonix, at least last I knew.
-You may also find SIM cards at a Tabac shop in Chamonix.
+In France, you can also buy this card at an Orange store (there isn’t one in Chamonix, at least at the time of this writing).
+However, you can find SIM cards at a Tabac shop in Chamonix.
 I found one for my teenager at the Tabac near the Aiguille du midi lift (near Bluebird Cafe).

 Q: How do you find out the weather each day while on the Tour?